- Players and Cards

 Reverse Shithead is a variation contributed by Andrew Duthie, which includes a reverse phase where beating the previous player's card is compulsory but disadvantageous.

 Cristian Seres tells me that in Finland the game is usually played without jokers and with four face down and face up cards in front of each player rather than three.
-Rules in Finnish for two versions - Mukava and Piina - are available on his web site.
+Rules in Finnish for two versions - Mukava and Piina - are available on this archive copy of his web site.

 David Driscoll reports having played Ten-Two Slide in Illinois with hands of four cards, but just the normal three cards face down and three face up for each player.